rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 - Track the browser from the links users clicked
 - Track the user's country
-- Add charts in real time
+- Add charts in real-time
 - Much more...

 Or, just start a project of your own and give StimulusReflex a try!